camunda-community-hub/connector-sdk-nodejs/README.md

 ![Compatible with: Camunda Platform 8](https://img.shields.io/badge/Compatible%20with-Camunda%20Platform%208-0072Ce) [![](https://img.shields.io/badge/Lifecycle-Incubating-blue)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#incubating-)

+**Note**: This is ***EXPERIMENTAL***.
+The [official Camunda (Java) SDK](https://github.com/camunda/connector-sdk) is still in active development, and this community SDK follows it.

-This a pure Node.js implementation of the Camunda 8 Connector SDK.
+This a community project - a pure Node.js implementation of the official Camunda 8 Connector SDK.
 It is designed to follow the official Java SDK API ergonomics as closely as possible.

 Supports secret replacement and non-nullable (required) input process variables.